zachfejes/js-horizons/README.md

 Welcome to JS-HORIZONS!
 This is an wrapper library for the JPL HORIZONS database, which provides incredible data on all major (and a ton of minor) bodies in our solar system!

-This is a living project, and as such it'll be going through a lot of updates and tweaks.
+> Note: This is a living project, and as such it'll be going through a lot of updates and tweaks.
 If you have any suggestions or are interested in collaborating on this project, shoot me a message!

 ## I Like Space!
 What Does This Thing Do?